abferris/boot.dev_asteroids_python/README.md

 **Version:** 1.0
 ## Objective

 The point is to learn how to make a program in python.
-This will be accomplished by following a guide to making a clone of asteroids, using the boot.dev tutorial
+This will be accomplished by following a guide to making a clone of asteroids, using the boot.dev tutorial, then customizing it to the point that I would like to.

 ## Rules of the game